ccoombsesmail/TeePublicCodeChallenge/README.md

   Depending on the real-world constraints, the number of option categories could be considered constant.
 For example, in the data set given, O = 3.

-  Adding a product to the HashMap is O(2^O)
+  Adding a product to the Hash Map is O(2^O)

-  If the number of product option categories for a single product type exceeds ~ 20 (which seems unlikely), the processing could begin to take a while, and a better solution may be required.
-Even so, the processing of the JSON file is a one time operation after which the HashMap is free to be accessed in O(1) time to return the remaining options.
+  If the number of product option categories for a single product type exceeds ~ 20 (which seems unlikely), the could begin to take a while, and a better solution may be required.
+Even so, the processing of the JSON file is a one time operation after which the Hash Map is free to be accessed in O(1) time to return the remaining options.